Experts continue fight to save Lahaina’s iconic banyan tree

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You

-Experts told KHON, crews were able to brew up a batch of compost that will help the soil and generate new roots.
+Experts told KHON2, crews were able to brew up a batch of compost that will help the soil and generate new roots.

 Arborists said, when the crew applied the compost, they saw some live roots which appeared to be in good condition.